How to use Twitter lists

 View lists at www.twitter.com

-Log in to www.twitter.com, then choose Lists from the left hand menu.
+Log in to www.twitter.com, then choose More and then Lists from the left hand menu.
 On the lists page you can see:

 - Pinned Lists: lists you’ve pinned to the top of your profile (a padlock shows it’s a private list, only visible to you)

 View the timeline of tweets from a Twitter list by clicking the list name.
 At the top you can view list members and list subscribers.

 If you want to view a list frequently, save the link to your browser bookmarks using Cmd-D or Ctrl-D.